stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 - [Pytest](http://pytest.org) for testing
 - [Sphinx](http://sphinx.pocoo.org) for building documentation
 - [Coverage](https://pypi.python.org/pypi/coverage/) for code coverage measurement
-- [Bandit](https://pypi.python.org/pypi/bandit) to check your code for security issues
+- [Bandit](https://pypi.python.org/pypi/bandit) to check your code for common security issues
+- [Safety](https://pyup.io/safety/) to check your project dependencies for known security vulnerabilities

 If you install the Python extension, Visual Studio Code will offer to use Pylint and autopep8 to check and format your code.